-Electric blankets are a potential source of a fire if not used and stored correctly.
+Electric blankets are a potential fire hazard if not used and stored correctly.

 Electric blankets should be turned on half an hour before going to bed and then turned off when getting into bed.

-If you remove your electric blanket during the summer months, ensure that it is stored correctly, that is, the blanket should be rolled not folded.
-Alternatively leave the blanket on the bed, as it will remain flat
+If you remove your electric blanket during the summer months, ensure that it is stored correctly.
+Electric blankets should be rolled not folded.
+Alternatively, leave the blanket on the bed, as it will remain flat.

 Face the facts